stevenabaco/order-summary-component/README.md

 ### Screenshots

 #### This is the components Normal state ... <br>

 ![](/images/normal-state.png)

-Hover over change link state ...<br>
+#### Interactive state on Hover over change link...<br>

 ![](/images/hover-change.png)

 Add a screenshot of your solution.
 The easiest way to do this is to use Firefox to view your project, right-click the page and select "Take a Screenshot".
 You can choose either a full-height screenshot or a cropped one based on how long the page is.
 If it's very long, it might be best to crop it.

 Alternatively, you can use a tool like [FireShot](https://getfireshot.com/) to take the screenshot.
 FireShot has a free option, so you don't need to purchase it.

 Then crop/optimize/edit your image however you like, add it to your project, and update the file path in the image above.